ASO BY CATEGORY

 App Store Optimization for games

-- Players don’t search "game" — they search the genre, mechanic, theme, or a franchise they already love.
-Own that language, not the head term.
+• Players don’t search "game".
+They search the genre, mechanic, theme, or a franchise they already love, so own that language rather than the head term.

-- In games, the icon and the first one or two screenshots decide most installs — art converts more than copy here.
+• In games, the icon and the first one or two screenshots decide most installs, so the art matters more than the copy.

-- You can’t use a competitor’s trademark in your metadata, but you can own the genre and mechanic language a hit defined — that’s where "games like X" demand goes.
+• You can’t use a competitor’s trademark in your metadata, but you can target the genre and mechanic language a hit defined.
+Searches for "games like X" often express that same demand.

-Franchise and look-alike terms matter too: players search for games "like" a hit they already love.
-You can’t use a competitor’s trademark in your metadata, but you can own the genre and mechanic language that the hit defined — that’s where its overflow demand goes.
+Franchise and look-alike searches matter too because players ask for games "like" a hit they already enjoy.
+You can’t use a competitor’s trademark in your metadata, but you can target the genre and mechanic language associated with that game.
+This lets you address the same intent without using the protected name.

 Creative does most of the conversion work